 Journal entry for August 21, 2017

-After a night in Redding, we watched a partial solar eclipse from the parking lot of a Trader Joe’s.
-We also saw a live stream from Oregon (inside the path of totality) on my phone.
-Having seen that traffic going into the path of totality wasn’t so bad the previous night, we wondered if we should have gone for it.
-And after seeing how cool the full eclipse looked on the live feed, we definitely had a lot of regret.
-We promised ourselves to be more persistent next time we set ourselves to do something.
+After leaving Redding, we watched a partial solar eclipse from the parking lot of a Trader Joe’s, while also watching a live stream of the full eclipse from Oregon on my phone.
+Since traffic going into the path of totality wasn’t so bad the previous night, we wondered if we should have gone for it, especially after seeing how cool the full eclipse looked on the live feed.
+We had a lot of regret, and promised ourselves to be more persistent the next time we set out to do something.

 Driving towards the Oregon border, we stopped at the town of Weed.
 There’s a lot of shops selling t-shirts and souvenirs capitalizing on the town’s special name.